Quantization Robustness of Monotone Operator Equilibrium Networks: Quantization in a MonDEQ

 \begin{theorem} Let $\Wq = W + \DW$ with $\norm{\DW}_2 < m$, and let $\zqstar$ solve $0 \in \Fq(\zqstar;\boldsymbol{\vartheta}) + G(\zqstar)$.
-Define $\widetilde{p} := \td{\zqstar}{\boldsymbol{\vartheta}}$, $\widetilde{r} := \td{\Wq}{\boldsymbol{\vartheta}}\zqstar + \td{U}{\boldsymbol{\vartheta}}x + \td{b}{\boldsymbol{\vartheta}}$, and let $\widetilde{G}_b \in \partial_C G(\zqstar)$ with $\sym(\widetilde{G}_b) \succeq 0$.
+Define $\widetilde{p} := \td{\zqstar}{\boldsymbol{\vartheta}}$, $\widetilde{r} := \td{\Wq}{\boldsymbol{\vartheta}}\zqstar + \td{U}{\boldsymbol{\vartheta}}x + \td{b}{\boldsymbol{\vartheta}}$, and let $\widetilde{G}_b \in \partial_C G(\zqstar) \subseteq \mathbb{R}^{n \times n}$ with $\sym(\widetilde{G}_b) \succeq 0$.
 Then $\widetilde{p}$ solves

-and the splitting method converges to $\widetilde{p}$ with the perturbed parameters $(\mq,\Lq)$ from Theorem~\ref{thm:weight_quant_bound}.
+and under the stepsize hypothesis of Corollary~\ref{cor:quantized_fb_contraction}, the splitting method converges to $\widetilde{p}$ with the perturbed parameters $(\mq,\Lq)$ from Theorem~\ref{thm:weight_quant_bound}.
 In particular, if the forward pass converges ($\mq > 0$), then the backward pass also converges with the same contraction modulus; a single margin check suffices for both passes. \end{theorem}